praneybehl/claude-code-review-mcp/README.md

 ### Claude Desktop

-In Claude Desktop, configure the MCP as follows:
+In Claude Desktop settings, configure the MCP as follows:

 ```json
 "claude-code-review-mcp": {